 A number of platforms have stepped in to help filter music being delivered to people within the music and other creative industries to help connect musicians with opportunities.
 In this Music Xray review, we’ll look in detail at Music Xray’s offerings and see if it’s any good for creatives.
 Stay tuned for everything you need to know!

 Music Xray is an online platform that connects musical talent with music industry professionals.
 For musicians, this means presenting industry opportunities where you can pitch your music.

 Or, it could be writing songs for other artists or submitting your music to music supervisors for movies and TV shows.
 It could be any opportunity where a musician can generate income or advance their career.

-Music Xray separates the high-quality music from the low quality.
+Music Xray separates high-quality music from low-quality.
 Which allows them to find the exact kind of music or artist they are looking for.
 According to Music Business Worldwide, over 60,000 songs are uploaded to Spotify every day.
 So, it’s easy to see why a service like Music Xray might be useful for industry professionals.

 What Does Music Xray Do?

 Once you’ve signed up for your Music Xray login and started navigating the site, you’d be forgiven for thinking it’s dormant.
 The site feels very out of date in terms of how it’s put together.
 For example, all of their instructional videos and success stories are from the mid-2010s.
 But, it is active and the opportunities are refreshed pretty regularly.

 In a nutshell, the process is that an industry professional creates an advert for an opportunity.
 This could be a music supervisor for a film looking for a specific kind of song to play over the credits.
 It could be a record label looking to sign a specific kind of artist, or it could be a publishing house looking to build their catalogue in a certain genre.

 Musicians can then browse the opportunities and when they see one they think their music would be suitable for, they can pitch their songs.